Sheep To Shawl Competition

 Teams

 Due to space considerations, the number of competing teams will be limited to five.
 One back-up registration will be accepted, in case a team cannot compete as planned.
 Each team will consist of one shearer, three spinners, and one weaver.
 Please note: the shearer may not assist in the wool preparation or act as a helping member of the team during the competition.
-Youth teams (where all three spinners and the weaver are under 18 years of age as of January 1) are welcome to compete, and they will have different guidelines for their shawl.
+Youth teams (where all three spinners and the weaver are 18 years of age or younger as of the date of the competition) are welcome to compete, and they will have different guidelines for their shawl.

 Sheep